amiemora/address-book-lastname-firstname/README.md

 # Address Book Application

 I will be creating an application that utilizes Ruby on Rails that functions as an API that accepts and sends requests via JSON.
 I will use PostgreSQL as my database connection.
-Listed below is my requirement for this project and helpful resources I found along the way.
-I'm always happy to share helpful tools that I find along when learning something new!
+Listed below is my requirements for this project and helpful resources I found along the way.
+I'm always happy to share helpful tools that I find when learning something new!

 ## Requirements
 - PSQL